2005 EVENTS • JANUARY

 of that day's events.
 SPROG opened things up a bit in the

-second half of the set, this time using visuals from Orbital Arts,
+second half of the set, this time using visuals from Orbital

 a Kensington Market art gallery, alongside a soundscape that